MicrosoftDocs/entra-docs/docs/identity/saas-apps/sap-cloud-platform-identity-authentication-provisioning-tutorial.md

 This operation starts the initial synchronization of all users defined in **Scope** in the **Settings** section.
 If you have the scope set to **Sync only assigned users and groups** and no users or groups have been assigned to the application, then no synchronization will occur, until users are assigned to the application.

-## Provision a new test user to SAP Cloud Identity Services
+## Provision a new test user from Microsoft Entra ID to SAP Cloud Identity Services

 It's recommended that a single new Microsoft Entra test user is assigned to SAP Cloud Identity Services to test the automatic user provisioning configuration.